HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/control-operations.md

 ### Data collector

-Sets the data collector responsible that will receive the request.
+Sets the data collector that will receive the request.

 ### SNMP